panisson/pymobility/README.md

 [1] Injong Rhee, Minsu Shin, Seongik Hong, Kyunghan Lee, and Song Chong.
 On the Levy-Walk Nature of Human Mobility.
     In 2008 IEEE INFOCOM - Proceedings of the 27th Conference on Computer Communications, pages 924-932.
 April 2008.

+[2] Camp, T., Boleng, J. & Davies, V. A survey of mobility models for ad hoc network research.
+    Wireless Communications and Mobile Computing 2, 483-502 (2002).

-[2] Stehle, J., Barrat, A. & Bianconi, G. Dynamical and bursty interactions in social networks.
+[3] Stehle, J., Barrat, A. & Bianconi, G. Dynamical and bursty interactions in social networks.
     Physical Review E 81, 1-4 (2010).
 Available online at: http://link.aps.org/doi/10.1103/PhysRevE.81.035101